KongTu/diff_tagg_ana/README.md

 # diff_tagg_ana

-Instructions to get started:
+## Instructions to get started:

-build.

--1. go to macros
--2. try copy.sh to copy a test.root file
--3.
+This only applies at BNL RCF.